 - Last Updated: Wednesday, 07 December 2016 18:10

 You should spend about 40 minutes on this task.

 Nowadays, we are living in a throw-away society.
 What are its causes and what are its problems?
 What could be done to address this issue?

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 Write at least 250 words.

 Nowadays, we have adopted the throw-away lifestyle and over-consumption and excessive production of short-lived or disposable items is a global phenomenon which is making the condition even worse.
 Consumerism, rapid advancement of technology, changing lifestyle and globalisation are some of the main reasons which are contributing to this phenomenon even more.
-The effects of this trend is so extraordinary and deep that it will someday challenge our own existence and implementation of effective measures should be immediately taken.
+The effect of this trend is so extraordinary and deep that it will someday challenge our own existence and implementation of effective measures should be immediately taken.

 The problems that the throw-away society and consumerism tendency create are overwhelming.
-This is a degradation of human moral as a massive number of poor people are starving on one hand, million tons of foods are being wasted in few countries on the other hand.
+This is a degradation of human moral as a massive number of poor people are starving, on one hand, million tonnes of foods are being wasted in few countries on the other hand.
 The toxic waste and chemical garbage are polluting our environment while we are remaining busy to buy more electronic products.
 The global warming, temperature rise, extinction of many species are just the beginning and if we fail to take effective measures to stop this heinous trend, we will be destroying our future.

 To conclude, no doubt our ignorance and desire to have more have contributed towards the creation of a throwaway society.
 Advancement of technology, globalisation, social and economic structure have all fueled this trend even faster.
-But the time has come for us to step forward and think for the future of the mother planet and take steps to revert the damage.
+But the time has come for us to step forward and think about the future of the mother planet and take steps to revert the damage.